-This has resonated way beyond GLZ.
-Think about Kan corporate – the one Netanyahu has failed to appoint its chief editor, and then failed to split and then failed to close down: this presumably anti-Bibi media has adopted the ‘balancing act’ of Netanyahu.
-Kalman Libskind was recruited, following the deal with the prime minister’s man Filber, as a rightwing journalist.
-He became a co-presenter together with Asaf Liberman.
-The balancing act has turned a professional journalist – Liberman – into a ‘Leftist’ publicist.
-Even the evening news magazine has replaced Ran Binyamini, a professional journalist, with Yechimovich and Gueta – both anti-Bibi but both ex-politicians, who know their way around the media but are ex-politicians: the news magazine, even with two anti-Bibi politicians, is no longer presented by journalists and has become a talking heads program.
-Bardogu and Vilenski, Yechimovich and Gueta – their views of the interviews they conduct become the center of the magazine – not the news, the experts, the interviewees – but the interviewers are at the center of stage.
-The damage to the whole endeavor of professional journalism is being done.
-While the struggle to ‘balance’ Keren Nuebach happened already in 2012, and was blocked by the Journalists’ association, a few years down the line almost all news magazines on the radio become ‘balanced’ with two non-journalists.
-Except of course, in pro-Bibi’s media: on channel 20, Galey Israel, Israel Hayom – it is all commentary – there is no real journalism by their own standards and definitions – are done almost exclusively from within the pro-Bibi camp.
-No ‘balancing act’ on his media, except as straw men for the commentators’ to attack.
-Thus, far from being a minor effect, structural changes have taken place throughout the news broadcasting in Israel under Netanyahu.
-This of course within the framework of social media, fake news and the weakening of the public media throughout the OECD countries and especially in those countries led by nationalist-populist leaders like Trump, Berlusconi, Bolsenaro and Urban.
+This has resonated far beyond Army Radio.
+Kan, the supposedly anti-Bibi public broadcasting corporation that “slipped by” Netanyahu, also adopted his “balancing” approach.
+Kalman Liebskind was recruited via the prime minister’s man Filber as a right-wing journalist and became a co-presenter with Asaf Liberman.
+The balancing act turned a professional journalist, Liberman, into a “leftist” publicist.
+Even the evening news magazine replaced Ran Binyamini, a professional journalist, with Sheli Yechimovich and Yigal Guetta.
+While Yechimovich and Guetta are both anti-Bibi, they are also both ex-politicians, and the news magazine became a talking heads program.
+In these two examples – Bardugo/Vilensky and Yechimovich/Gueta – the views of the co-anchors take center stage rather than the news, expert opinions, or interviewees.
+This has caused ongoing damage to the whole endeavor of professional journalism.
+There was already an effort “to balance” Keren Neubach on Israel Radio in 2012, but it was blocked by the Israel Press Association.
+In the ensuing years, almost all news magazines on the radio became “balanced” with two non-journalists.
+The exception, of course, is the pro-Bibi media – Channel 20, Galey Israel, Israel Hayom – where everything is commentary; there is no real journalism, according to their own standards and definitions.
+There is no “balancing act” on the pro-Bibi media, except as straw men for the commentators to attack.
+Thus, far-reaching structural changes were made throughout the news broadcasting industry in Israel under Netanyahu.
+This occurred in parallel to the rise of social media and fake news, and the weakening of the public media throughout the world, especially in countries led by nationalist-populist leaders like Donald Trump, Silvio Berlusconi, Jair Bolsonaro and Viktor Orbán.

-While the two initial claims of Netanyahu – that the media is not diverse enough and is leaning to the Left – were generally correct twenty years back, his attempt to change it could have taken two routes.
-The first, the neoliberal way, to separate the news agency from the political scene, professionalize it and let it live or die by its own funds and success.
-The second, foreign to Netanyahu’s perception, to have a public news media which is independent, professional and keeps diversity and plurality as part of its standards.
-The third one, chosen by Netanyahu and symbolizing a complete sell out of his neoliberal ideology, was to establish ‘his own media’ – a pro-Bibi media with him controlling the regulative bodies, the budget and the appointments on TV, radio and the website.
-The structural changes of the regulative bodies, the starvation of the news outlets and their dependence on the government and the politicians’ friends and media owners, and the idea that the media is divided to pro-Bibi and anti-Bibi, has had a devastating effect on news media in Israel.
+While Netanyahu’s two initial claims – that the media is not diverse enough and is slanted toward the left – were generally correct twenty years ago, he could have attempted to change this in several ways.
+The neoliberal way is to separate the news industry from the political scene, professionalize it and let it live or die by its own funds and success.
+The second way, foreign to Netanyahu’s perception, is to cultivate a news media that is independent, professional and maintains diversity and plurality as part of its standards.
+Netanyahu chose a third way that was completely at odds with his own ideology.
+He sought to establish his “own media” – a pro-Bibi media that provided him control over the regulative bodies, the budget and the appointments on TV, radio, and internet outlets.
+The structural changes in the regulatory bodies, the growing dependence of the news outlets on the government and on the politicians’ friends and media owners, and the idea that the media is divided into pro-Bibi and anti-Bibi camps – all have had a devastating effect on the news media in Israel.